taitashaw/gnss_spoof_jam_detector_hls_rtl/README.md

 York University, Prof. Sunil Bisnath).
 Every synthesis/timing/accuracy number in this README is verbatim from a committed report under `docs/synth/` or `docs/`.
 TEXBAT `.bin` files are never committed (path + SHA256 + citation only).
-Negative results (ds2 not separated by distortion; the legacy metric kernel superseded) are reported honestly.
+Negative results (ds2 not separated by distortion; the legacy metric kernel superseded) are reported.